WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 Each of these actors is commonly designated as a **trustee** in the code.
 A trustee offers a set of standard services: providing public keys for encryption, delivering messages signatures, and treating requests for data decryption.

-A witness angel device is itself a **local-factory trustee**, it can encrypt and sign data using its own set of digital keys generated on demand.
+A witness angel device is itself a **local-factory trustee**, it can encrypt and sign data using its own digital keys.

 But real protection is provided by trustees called **keyguardians**, which are trusted third parties.
 Access to these remote trustees is generally done via Internet, even if other channels (e.g. usb devices temporarily plugged in) can be used too.